 For the AHP [135,136] a problem in decision-making is broken down into various criteria.
 These are then arranged in a hierarchy.
-For example, a drug can be assessed by means of the criteria "effect" "adverse effects" and "quality of life".
-The criterion "effect" can be broken down into further sub-criteria that correspond to outcomes [253].
+For example, a drug can be assessed by means of the criteria "effect", "adverse effects", and "quality of life".
+The criterion "effect" can be broken down into further subcriteria that correspond to outcomes [260].
 Participants in the AHP then respond to questions about the criteria in a binary way, i.e. on a specified scale they choose how much more a certain criterion means to them than another.
-By means of a procedure for matrix multiplication [427-429] the weights for the criteria and sub-criteria can be determined via a so-called "right eigenvector"; these weights must add up to "1".
+By means of a procedure for matrix multiplication [440-442] the weights for the criteria and subcriteria can be determined via a so-called "right eigenvector"; these weights must add up to 1.

-The CA belongs to the group of stated-preference techniques [61].
+The CA belongs to the group of stated-preference techniques [59].
 A decision is also broken down into attributes.
-The respondents are then confronted with a set of (theoretical) scenarios, where (in each case) all attributes are compared with an effect size.
+The respondents are then confronted with a set of (theoretical) scenarios.
+In each scenario all attributes and their range of effect sizes are compared with each other.
 From the choice of scenarios a weighting factor for each attribute is then calculated by means of a regression model.
-These weights can in turn be standardized to "1".
+These weights can in turn be standardized to 1.